matteocodogno/go-course/README.md

 - May have a choice of which data to use
   - i.e. First-come first-served
-- Use the `select` statement to wait on the irst data from a set of channels
+- Use the `select` statement to wait on the first data from a set of channels
 ```go
 select {
     case a = <- c1: